 Simple English definitions for legal terms

-Read a random definition: case of first impression
+Read a random definition: office grant

 Vicarious infringement is when someone is held responsible for someone else's actions of copyright or trademark infringement.
 This happens when the person had the power to control the infringing activity and had a financial interest in it.
 The person doesn't need to know about the infringement or intend to do it.
 This concept is important on the internet, where it's easier for people to infringe on others' rights.